C

 • President Nixon and his family had a cocker spaniel named Checkers that lived to be 13 years old.

-• George Clooney adopted a cocker spaniel named Einstein from a shelter when he was five years old, leading the actor and his wife to adopt more shelter animals.
+• George Clooney adopted a Cocker Spaniel named Einstein from a shelter when he was five years old, which led the actor and his wife to adopt more animals from shelters.

 • Elton John’s dog Arthur has made multiple appearances with the musician on the red carpet.